BenedettaValpreda/PS_Matching/README.md

 ` gen wage_pre = ceil(1500 - 100*female + 20*age + 10*education_latent +20*motivation + epsilon)  `

 We suppose that the true impact of the training program is a wage increase of 200 units.
-Therefore I generate the wages at endline level with these equations:
+Therefore we generate the wages at endline level with these equations:

 ` gen wage_post = wage_pre + 200 if treated == 1 `